-In light of the Covid-19 Virus, Valley College has established the following procedures if there is an infectious disease epidemic.
-Valley College will follow all directives from the local, state or federal government.
+Valley College has established the following procedures if there is an infectious disease epidemic.
+Valley College will follow all directives from the local, state, or federal government.

-However, the Covid-19 virus isn't the only infectious disease that students and staff must be concerned about.
+The Covid-19 virus isn't the only infectious disease that students and staff must be concerned about.
 Flu season can impact the students and staff at Valley College.
 If there is an outbreak of an infectious disease, Valley College will follow the recommendation of the CDC and/or the WV or Ohio Department of Health.
 This may include but not limited to: